phil-mansfield/symphony/README.md

-# symphony
+# Symphony
-A Python library for interacting with the Symphony and MW-est zoom-in simualtion suites.
+This repository contains code related to the Symphony zoom-in simulation suite.

 Documentation can be found at
 https://symphony-simulations.readthedocs.io/en/latest/